arnaudoff/scala-quick/10_composition_and_inheritance/README.md

 ## Defining a factory object

-- We can hide the already developer hierarchy behind a factory object
+- We can hide the already developed hierarchy behind a factory object
 - As a reminder, a factory object contains methods that construct other objects
 - Clients would then use these factory methods to construct objects,